A suggested first step is to visit a nearby smaller airport and inquire about a "Discovery Flight" or "Introductory Flight".

 Allows carrying of passengers in relatively good weather - Visual Flight Rules ("VFR") both day and night.

 Third Class medical required.
 (Same duration as for Student Pilots listed above).
-As of May 1, 2017: Recent changes to the regulations allow many operations under "Basic Med".
+As of May 1, 2017: Changes to the regulations allow many operations under "Basic Med".
 More detail here.

 Specified flight training, solo and solo cross-country experience, a "Knowledge Test" and written recommendation from a CFI is required prior to taking the Practical Test (an Oral and Flight Test) from a Designated Pilot Examiner.